robot-perception-group/Animal-Behaviour-Inference-Framework/README.md

 ## Acknowledgement

-This repo is the fork of [bhavyaajani/smart-labelme](https://github.com/bhavyaajani/smart-labelme).
+This repo is built on top of Smart-Labelme [bhavyaajani/smart-labelme](https://github.com/bhavyaajani/smart-labelme).

 ## Cite This Project